New dates: Arbitration and Crime Workshop moved to 6-7 May 2022

 For full details and the email for in-person registration, please see the latest agenda on the Arbitration and Crime Competence Centre website.

 Virtual participants will be able to join by Zoom for the workshop on 7 May.
-Registration will open on 9 April for virtual participation.
+Click here to register.

 Stepping up global action for business integrity – takeaways from a CoSP 9 side event